20251125

 Brown Rat (Rattus norvegicus)

-This rat turned up just a few minutes after I had re-stocked some of the coconut shell bird feeders with suet and seed fat balls.
+This juvenile rat turned up just a few minutes after I had re-stocked some of the coconut shell bird feeders with suet and seed fat balls.
 It then spent the next half an hour paying regular visits to bite off a few chunks before disappearing again.

 Canon 5d Mk III, Canon 400mm prime lens, f/11 - f/8.0 1/320th sec, ISO 800